quinndiggity/hacking_slot_machines/README.md

 So, we need to use the information provided by the answers to help identify which question we are looking at.
 This makes the brute force search a little more tricky, but still possible.

-The two basic ingredients of this brute-force search will be (i) a way to compare two strings for similarity; and, using this, (ii) a metric to rank similarity between imperfectly observed question/answer pairs, and true samples from the database.
+The two basic ingredients of this brute-force search will be (i) a way to compare two strings for similarity; and, using this, (ii) a metric to rank similarity between imperfectly observed question/answer pairs and true samples from the database.

 We use the [Levenschtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to define the similarity between two strings, defined as the minimum number of edits needed to change one string into another.
 Since a longer string tends to accumulate more reading errors, we'll normalize the Levenschtein distance over its length.